UO-OACISS/zerosum/README.md

 ## Build instructions

 Configure and build with cmake.
-See the examples in the various go-\*.sh scripts.
+See the examples in the various build-\*.sh scripts.
-Some systems have their own scripts (like [frontier.sh](scripts/frontier.sh)).
+Some systems have their own scripts (like [build-frontier.sh](scripts/build-frontier.sh)).

 ## Build Dependencies